Northern lights above a snowy Iceland coastline in winter

 Iceland in Winter Without a Car

-Winter Iceland without a car is not a compromise — for many travellers, it's the smarter shape.
+Winter Iceland without a car is not a compromise — for many travelers, it's the smarter shape.
 Short daylight, unpredictable weather and icy roads make a Reykjavík base with guided day tours the calmer, often better choice.

 Some links in this guide may lead to partner sites.
 IcelandStart does not process bookings.
 Affiliate Disclosure